 Looking at the Domain Camp activity board for this last week of summer, we see:

-- Welcome / Demo Video (Tuesday, 1pm EST) a live streamed walk through of this week’s activities.
+- Demo Video a walk through of this week’s activities.

 - Communicate in the Community (ongoing)